-This section provides an explanation of traffic calming measures that aim to slow motor vehicle speeds along a roadway and at intersections in a Slow Speed School Zone.
+This section provides an explanation of traffic calming measures that aim to slow motor vehicle speeds along a roadway and at intersections in a Slowing Speeds in School Zones.
 Treatments to include lane narrowing, traffic circles, speed feedback signs, chokers, chicanes, speed humps, and speed tables.
+The appropriate speed management treatment will vary based upon the local context.